fernandogmo/holberton-system_engineering-devops/0x00-shell_basics/README.md

 8. Delete the file `betty` from `/tmp/holberton`.
 9. Delete the directory `holberton` that is in the `/tmp` directory.
 10. Change the working directory to the previous one.
+11. List all files in current, parent and `/boot` directories, in long format.
+12. Print the type of a file named `imafile` in the `/tmp` directory.
+13. Create a symbolic link to `/bin/ls`, named `__ls__`.
+14. Copy all HTML files from the current directory to the parent directory (w/ some caveats).